 Absolut Vodka under the direction of Michel Roux, allowed Cover to commission its own artists.
 Ron English, Steven Lack, and others contributed artwork for original ads that appeared only in Cover Magazine.
 Dewar’s and Camel became regular advertisers as well.

 Cover also hosted parties at nightclubs.
 Webster Hall hosted a monthly rock and roll and arts showcase.
 The founders of Tears for Fears played one night.
 Peter Beard’s artwork was featured at another event.
 At the Knitting Factory (now City Winery) the Tiger Lilies played.
 The Limelight hosted two anniversary parties.
-Wright recited poetry with rock and roll star, the lead singer of the Cars, Ric Ocasik at the Palladium at one of several Cover parties at that club.
+Wright recited poetry with rock and roll star, the lead singer of the Cars, Ric Ocasik at the Tunnel at one of several Cover parties at that club.

 The magazine was distributed nationally by Ingrams.
 At its height it was a glossy, staple-bound, 64-page monthly periodical.